 🌐 2.
 Internet & Infrastructure: Can You Really Work Remotely in Kenya?

-Coworking spaces like Nairobi Garage and Workstyle Africa cater to remote workers with high-speed internet and networking events.
+- Coworking spaces like Nairobi Garage and Workstyle Africa provide high-speed internet and networking events.

 🏙️ 3.
 Best Cities in Kenya for Digital Nomads